ynsrkn/OC_AE2_Maintainer/README.md

-Basic knowledge of the mod is assumed
+HUGE shoutout to @Yuni for contributing his improved gui and maintainer functionality to this repo Basic knowledge of the mod is assumed

 download by using: (press INSERT on your keyboard to paste it into the OC terminal)